oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-db/prepare-db.md

     ![Start the standby in nomount](images/standby-nomount.png)

-2. With the Recovery Manager (RMAN) command-line, connect to the primary and standby instances.
+2. Connect to the primary and standby instances with the Recovery Manager (RMAN) command line,

-    For the standby instance, we must use the static service registered with the listener, because the instance is in nomount, and no other services are available yet.
+    For the standby instance, we must use the static service registered with the listener because the instance is in nomount, and no other services are available yet.

     ```
     <copy>